Equity

 Partner with Us

 We want to hear from you!
-If you have ideas of things for us to focus on, or want to work or volunteer with us, please email us at FCHDequityoffice@frederickcountymd.gov .
+If you have ideas of things for us to work on, or want to volunteer with us, please email us at FCHDequityoffice@frederickcountymd.gov .